JacksDK2102/jkgram/README.md

 # Link
 https://jkgram.vercel.app

 # Introduction
 Explore social media with this user-friendly platform that has a nice look and lots of features.
 Easily create and explore posts, and enjoy a strong authentication system and quick data fetching using React Query for a smooth user experience.
-This Social Media App is build using React + TypeScript + Vite
+This Social Media App is build using React + TypeScript + Vite.

 ## Tech Stack
 - React.js